Why Bears QB Mike Glennon is the unquestioned leader of his offense

 “Mike’s a meticulous guy — he wants to do everything right,” Ragone said.
 “He works on his individual parts of his game.
 He takes those things very seriously.
 Which brings out the best in everybody in the room.”

 Though Trubisky already seems to be a fan favorite, the attention paid Glennon this camp dwarfs any that he got as Jameis Winston’s backup in Tampa Bay.
-He noticed it over the weekend, when more than 10,000 fans attended practice over two days.
+He noticed it over the weekend, when more than 10,000 fans traveled to Olivet Nazarene University over two days.

 “We’ll throw (the football) in a bucket and fans will scream,” he said, smiling.
 “And I’m like, “That has nothing really to do with throwing touchdowns.’”